shadabidrishii/ComfyUI-Copilot-Enhanced/README.md

 3.  **KeyGeneration**：Enter your email address on the link, the api-key will automatically be sent to your email address later.
 <img src="assets/keygen.png"/>

+4. **Note:** This project is in its early stages.
+Please regularly update to the latest code to access new features.
+You can either use `git pull` to fetch the latest code or click "Update" in the ComfyUI Manager.

 ---

 ## 🤝 Contributions